umarfarooq1990/AgPd-Nanoclusters-by-DRL/README.md

-# AgPd Nanoclusters by Deep Reinforcement Learning — DRL Framework for Ag-Pd Nanocluster Global Minimum Search (version 2.0).
+# AgPd Nanoclusters by Deep Reinforcement Learning — A Proximal Policy Optimization (PPO) DRL Framework for Global Minimum Search of nanoclusters (version 2.0).

 ### Deep Reinforcement Learning Generation and Optimization of Ag-Pd Nanoclusters